oracle/weblogic-remote-console/documentation/content/en/latest/set-console/contribute-wrc-repository/_index.md

 1. Open an issue in the [WebLogic Remote Console GitHub repository](https://github.com/oracle/weblogic-remote-console) that describes the issue you plan to address or the enhancement request.

-    If you only want to file an enhancement request, you can stop here - you're done!
+    If you only want to raise a bug or file an enhancement request, you can stop here - you're done!
 Thank you for helping to improve WebLogic Remote Console.

 2. If you want to fix an issue yourself, you must sign the Oracle Contributor Agreement (OCA) before you can submit a pull request.
 For instructions, see the [Oracle Contributor Agreement](https://oca.opensource.oracle.com/).
+We cannot merge pull requests from contributors who have not signed the OCA.

 3. Fork the WebLogic Remote Console GitHub repository.